Published 06/04/2021 | Last Updated 07/04/2021 | Reading Time minutes

 Deaths and confirmed cases of COVID-19

 PHW publishes the number of deaths suspected to be caused by COVID-19 in people who have tested positive.
-In the graph below, the light-green curve shows a seven-day rolling average of these numbers.
-For comparison, the dark-blue curve shows a seven-day rolling average of the daily number of new confirmed cases of COVID-19.
+In the graph below, the dark-green curve shows a seven-day rolling average of these numbers.
+For comparison, the light-blue curve shows a seven-day rolling average of the daily number of new confirmed cases of COVID-19.

 Daily deaths and daily confirmed new cases in Wales

 The dashed lines indicate the major peaks in confirmed cases and deaths suspected to be caused by COVID-19.
-For the recent peaks that occurred in October to November, the peak in deaths came about two weeks after the peak in cases.
-There has been a recent increase in cases since the end of the firebreak lockdown which ended on 9 November.
+The two major peaks in cases that occurred in October and December were followed by peaks in deaths 15 and 17 days later.
+There has been an overall decrease in cases since the middle of December.

 During the first wave of the pandemic, the delay between peaks was about 4 days.
 A shorter delay compared to the second wave could be due to an increased rate of testing and people getting tested more routinely and at an earlier stage of their symptoms.